DWU CONSULTING — AI RESEARCH

 Definition: The percentage of flights that arrived at the gate less than 15 minutes after the scheduled arrival time.
 A flight that arrived exactly on time or up to 14 minutes late is counted as "on-time."

-2024 Performance: Full-year 2024 on-time arrival rate was 78.10%, down from 78.34% in 2023.
-This indicates a slight deterioration in on-time performance year-over-year, though the decline was marginal.
+2024 Performance: Full-year 2024 on-time arrival rate was 78.10%, down from 78.34% in 2023, a decline of 0.24 percentage points, based on BTS data.

 Flight Cancellation Rate